cockroachdb/docs/cockroachcloud/connect-to-a-serverless-cluster.md

     {% include cockroachcloud/download-the-binary.md %}

-1. In your terminal, run the second command from the dialog to create a new `certs` directory on your local machine and download the CA certificate to that directory:
+1. In your terminal, run the second command from the dialog to download the CA certificate to the default PostgreSQL certificate directory:

     {% include cockroachcloud/download-the-cert-free.md %}